choyiny/cscd01.com/src/content/coursework/group-presentation.md

 # Grading

+> Scoring method last updated on Oct 23 2023 based on clarity and student feedback.
+Evaluation method
+> has not changed.

 Your team will be graded on 3 parts:

-1. Questions that were asked prior to the presentation (for all team members)
+1. Questions that were asked prior to the presentation
-2. Presentation (for team members who presented)
+2. Presentation
-3. TA Q&A (for team members who answered questions)
+3. TA Q&A